 Menstrual Self-care Tips with Ayurveda

 Your monthly cycle offers you a unique look inside of your body.
-When you’re in tune with it, you can understand which dosha imbalances your body is struggling with and proactively address them.
+With caring guidance, you can understand which doshas are imbalanced and create a harmonious hormone state.

-Depending on your unique doshic combination, the way to balance your menstrual cycle will vary.
-To get a detailed cycle-balancing plan based on your dosha body type, click here to schedule a free consultation.
+Depending on your doshic picture, the way to balance your menstrual cycle will vary.
+To learn more how Ayurveda can help you, click here to schedule a free consultation.